-From my research and talking with people interested in adopting, I found that a core issue with pet adoption is in its perceived and real-life complexities: not knowing where to go to adopt, unclear expectations on the adoption process, and difficulty in finding a pet that pairs well with the owner.
-To relieve potential adopters of these complexities would get many more animals to their proper homes.
+From my interviews with people interested in adoption, I found that a core issue with pet adoption is in its perceived and real-life complexities: not knowing where to go to adopt, unclear expectations on the adoption process, and difficulty in finding a pet that pairs well with the owner.
+With these complexities potential adopters have to navigate means that more animals are being prevented from rescue, and finding their proper homes.

-AdoptHero is a mobile app that makes it easy and fun to find nearby shelters, view adoption stories from others, and get paired to adoptable pets and shelters that work with your interests.
-And for adopters not quite ready yet, AdoptHero helps them retain their love for adoption until they’re ready.
+AdoptHero is a mobile app that makes it easy and engaging for pet adopters to find nearby pet shelters, view adoption stories from others, and pair with pets and shelters that work with their availability and interests.
+And for adopters not quite ready yet, AdoptHero provides ways to persist their interest in adoption until they’re ready.

 Jump to a phase of my design process:DiscoveryPersonasIdeationWireframingPrototypingHi-Fi MockupExtensionsReflection

 - Who are potential adopters’ and current owners’ backgrounds?